curityio/kubernetes-training/4-curity-token-handler/README.md

 ## Deploy the Curity Token Handler

-Then run a Curity Token Handler deployment that uses parameterized configuration:
+Then run a Curity Token Handler deployment that points to the authorization server's endpoints:

 ```bash
 ./5-deploy-curity.sh